Skip to content

 Destination

-For connecting to CrateDB as a database destination, ingestr uses the dlt cratedb adapter, which is based on the dlt postgres adapter, in turn using the psycopg2 package.
+For connecting to CrateDB as a database destination, ingestr uses the PostgreSQL wire protocol on port 5432 by default.

 URI format